The Internet Is Losing It Over How Jordyn Woods And Her Sister Are Practically Identical In Latest Post

 Jordyn Woods is using her Instagram page to show off her youngest sister and possible doppelganger Jodie.

-The model, 21, posted a photo on Instagram on Saturday of she and Jodie, 13.
+The model, 21, posted a photo on Instagram on Saturday of her and Jodie, 13.
 In the snapshot, the two sisters are stunningly identical, as Jordyn’s followers could only tell the difference through Jordyn’s wavy hairstyle and Jodie’s straight.
 Jordyn is also rocking large hoop earrings in the photo.
 In her caption, Jordyn joked how when her baby sister was born, she had no idea her mother would “give birth to another me.”
 The photo was shared with the entrepreneur’s 9.7 million followers and received more than 1.7 million likes.
 The two-photo slideshow also received more than 21,000 comments of fans who were in awe of the sisters’ “twinning” moment.

 “Literally twins – adore you two!” exclaimed model Jasmine Sanders.